 The Learning Design Bootcamp provides an intensive four months programme for Learning Technologists and academics engaging in the design and development of a 15 or 30 credit module of their choice.

 The Bootcamp aims to target 3-6 teams.
 A team represents a university and requires one or two Learning Technologists and an academic from the same institution.
-The teams will be supported by mentors and coaches in the design and development of their module following the CoDesigns Learning Design Framework.
+The teams will be supported on-the- job by mentors and coaches in the design and development of their module following the CoDesigns Learning Design Framework.